hzqst/MetaHookSv/README.md

 The binaries or executables of Sven Co-op are not signed with digital signatures thus no integrity check from VAC would be applied for them.

+## FAQ

+1. Why the game process hangs up / freeze occasionally for few seconds when playing on legacy / pirated version of GoldSrc game ?

+Q: This is because Valve uses `gethostbyname` with an non-existing hostname to query maters servers. which is known to block the whole game loop for few seconds if the hostname is not available.

+You can either add `-nomaster` to launch paramaters to prevent engine from querying invalid hostname or add `-steam` launch paramaters to force engine to use a valid master server source (which probably not gonna work on pirated game).

+2. Why the game process hangs up for abount tens of seconds on exiting / on restarting ?

+Q: This is because ThreadGuard.dll is waiting for Valve's network threads or similiar things to exit before actually exiting the game.
+See [ThreadGuard](https://github.com/hzqst/MetaHookSv#threadguard) for more details.

 ## One Click Installation

 1. Download from [GitHub Release](https://github.com/hzqst/MetaHookSv/releases), then unzip it.